wsmaisys/MediFlow-Post-Discharge-Medical-AI-Assistant/recommendations.md

 - TEST_001: PASS (Quality: 4.00, Issues: 0)
 - TEST_002: PASS (Quality: 4.00, Issues: 0)
-- TEST_003: PASS (Quality: 4.00, Issues: 0)
+- TEST_003: PARTIAL (Quality: 2.67, Issues: 5)
-- TEST_004: PARTIAL (Quality: 2.50, Issues: 4)
+- TEST_004: PASS (Quality: 4.00, Issues: 0)
-- TEST_005: PASS (Quality: 4.00, Issues: 0)
+- TEST_005: PASS (Quality: 3.33, Issues: 3)
-- TEST_006: PASS (Quality: 4.00, Issues: 0)
+- TEST_006: PARTIAL (Quality: 2.67, Issues: 7)
-- TEST_007: PARTIAL (Quality: 2.75, Issues: 4)
+- TEST_007: PARTIAL (Quality: 2.00, Issues: 4)

 ---

 ## Issues Identified

+- Tool detection is incorrect (should be patient_data_retrieval)
+- Overly detailed and off-topic nephrology information
+- Asked for user's name unnecessarily for a general medical question
-- Did not answer the question
+- Did not inform user if critical data cannot be retrieved
+- Could have provided alternative information or guidance on how to proceed
-- Did not handle malformed input gracefully
+- Did not provide alternative information when tools failed
+- Could acknowledge the user's name for better engagement
-- Did not handle duplicate request gracefully (responded twice to the same input)
+- Did not attempt to use any tools before stating inability to help
-- No specific mention of security or patient data handling in the response
-- Failed to maintain context
+- Asked for user's name upfront without explaining why
+- No medical guidance or urgent symptom identification
+- Fails to use search_web tool for weather query
-- Did not reject inappropriate requests
+- Did not explicitly mention tool failure handling
-- Did not use available tools
+- Did not explicitly state it performed a web search
-- Did not acknowledge user introduction
+- Did not attempt to use tools before declaring failure
+- Response is slightly off-topic initially with greeting
+- Connection error occurred instead of providing medical guidance
+- Connection error occurred, no response provided
+- No tools were used to assist with the query
+- Response is irrelevant to the user's question about weather

 ---